srome/srome.github.io/_posts/2025-03-31-Predicting-Watch-Time-Like-YouTube-With-Weighted-Logistic-Regression.md

 ### A More Formal Proof

-Although the above argument makes sense to motivate the approach, I wouldn't know what this does to the individual predictions, etc., from this argument.
+Although the above argument makes sense to motivate the approach, this argument does not imply what happens to the individual predictions.
 It is illuminating if we start from first principles and see why the weighted logistic regression training process will create this outcome.
-First, they are taking the dataset $$D=\{ (x,y) \}$$ and create a new distribution by introducing weights.
+First, they take the dataset $$D=\{ (x,y) \}$$ and create a new distribution by introducing sampling weights.
 In particular, they are changing the probability distribution of training to follow a new one we will denote $$q$$.
 They define

 $$q(x,y) = \frac{w(x,y) p(x,y)}{Z}.$$